 Determine how you’ll pay for your degree

-First, prioritize scholarships and grants, as these don’t require repayment and can significantly offset costs.
-Next, explore federal loans, but practice responsible borrowing to minimize debt.
+First, submit the Free Application for Federal Student Aid (FAFSA) to determine your eligibility for federal grants and loans.
 Additionally, consider work-study programs offering financial support and resume-boosting work experience.
 If you’re currently employed, inquire about employer tuition reimbursement programs, leveraging this benefit if available.

 Best 50 Accredited Online Counseling Programs